cenwadike/stylus-dorg-task/README.md

 ### Funding

-To prepare fixed-cost token sales contract, you need to fund the user address with sufficient amount of quote token.
+To prepare fixed-cost token sales contract, you need to fund the user address with a sufficient amount of base tokens and quote tokens.

 ## Calling The Program

-This project includes an rust script of how to call and transact with the program in Rust using [ethers-rs](https://github.com/gakonst/ethers-rs) under the `examples/simulation.rs`.
+This project includes a rust script of how to call and transact with the program in Rust using [ethers-rs](https://github.com/gakonst/ethers-rs) under the `examples/simulation.rs`.

 By using the program address from your deployment step above, and your wallet, you can attempt to call the program:

-Add **private-key.txt** file containing private key of an arbitrum testnet account.
+Add a `private-key.txt` file containing the private key of an arbitrum testnet account.

 Before running, set the following env vars or place them in a `.env` file (see: [.env.example](./.env.example)) in this project: